buwilliams/thenatureofcode/README.md

-Working through the examples in The Nature of Code
+Examples created while reading The Nature of Code
 ===============

 The Nature of Code by Daniel Shiffman